The Annals of Frontier and Exploratory Science

 We address this issue with more detail in the review of the following paper - Kushch et al. (2008a).

-1) The lack of heterogeneous media scaled understanding brought out the strange and erroneous statements used throughout the literature on Homogeneous Continuum Mechanics applied for heterogeneous problems, that the assignment of the remote initial values for like "bulk" strain MATH and stress MATH in the composite automatically determines the matrix effective, "bulk" characteristics MATH.
+1) The lack of heterogeneous media scaled understanding brought out the strange and erroneous statements used throughout the literature on Homogeneous Continuum Mechanics applied for heterogeneous problems, that the assignment of the remote initial values for like "bulk" strain and stress in the composite automatically determines the matrix effective, "bulk" characteristics .

 Which is wrong for heterogeneous, scaled physics and math.